SigMaNet: One Laplacian to Rule Them All

-Since the adjacency matrix of a directed graph is asymmetric, the Laplacian matrix defined as in Eq~\eqref{eq:LNorm} does not enjoy properties~\ref{prop1}, \ref{prop2} and \ref{prop3} and, therefore, it is not possible to directly apply Eq.~\eqref{eq:beforetrick} to define a spectral graph convolution.
-Alternative approaches such as those of~\cite{tong2020directed} and~\cite{Tong2020} which split the adjacency matrix $A$ into a collection of symmetric matrices in such a way that the information regarding the direction of the edges is not lost are known, but they typically comes at the cost of increasing the size and complexity of the neural network.
+Since the adjacency matrix of a directed graph is asymmetric, the Laplacian matrix $L$ defined before does not enjoy properties~\ref{prop1}, \ref{prop2} and \ref{prop3} and, therefore, it is not possible to directly apply Eq.~\eqref{eq:beforetrick} to define a spectral graph convolution.
+Alternative approaches such as those of~\citet{tong2020directed} and~\citet{Tong2020} (which split the adjacency matrix $A$ into a collection of symmetric matrices in such a way that the information regarding the direction of the edges is not lost) are known, but they typically come at the cost of increasing the size and complexity of the neural network.

-A more direct way to encode the directional information of the edges is resorting to complex-valued matrices that are Hermitian, which, albeit asymmetric in the general case, admit an eigenvalue decomposition with real eigenvalues.
+A more direct way to encode the directional information of the edges is resorting to complex-valued matrices that are Hermitian.
+Indeed, albeit asymmetric in the general case, Hermitian matrices admit an eigenvalue decomposition with real eigenvalues.
 The {\em Magnetic Laplacian} is one such matrix.
 It was first introduced in particle physics and quantum mechanics by~\citet{lieb1993fluxes} and then applied in the context of community detection by~\citet{fanuel2018magnetic}, in graph signal processing by~\citet{furutani2019graph} and, lastly, in the context of spectral GCNs by~\citet{zhang2021magnet, zhang2021smgc}.